ACTEA-Erasmus/m2c4-aplc/Ex01/Subchapter04_1.md

 -	2x analog measurement (level and temperature)
 -	1x digital levelmeasurement (overflow)
 ```
-*If there is no internet available the required GSD files are included in the Documents.*

 **Overview of IP adresses and devices**
 ![Networkview](../Ex01/Images/Networkview.jpg)